nzou-credisesame/credit-score-movement-poc/project-1/README.md

   2. Exploratory Visualization based on feature importance

-Group Bar Chart
+Group Bar Chart, Boxplot

 t-test, One variable at a Time (ignoring the effect of other dimensions)

-descriptive statistics (interrange, median, quantiles)
+descriptive statistics (interrange, median, quantiles...)